-Preview

-A list of the values of the selected index variable.
+The Indexes dialog d ontains these features (see figure above).
+Preview A list of the values of the selected index variable.
 If the selected variable is not a list, it says "Can't use as index."

-All Variables check- If checked, the Indexes list includes all variables in the model.
-If not box checked, it lists only variables of the class Index and Decision, plus the variable being defined (Self) and Time.
+All Variables check- box If checked, the Indexes list includes all variables in the model.
+If not checked, it lists only variables of the class Index and Decision , plus the variable being defined (Self) and Time .
 If you select Self as an index, the variable itself holds the alternative index values.
 Selected Indexes A list of all indexes already selected for this variable.
 New index Select to create a new index.

-To create an index

-You can create an index variable in the course of creating a table, in the following way:

-- 1. Select new index from the Indexes list in the Indexes dialog. - 2.
-Enter a title for the index.

-- 3. Click the Create button. - 4.
-To make the new index an index of the table, click the >> button. - 5.
-Enter the values of the Index in the Edit Table window (see the following section).

-To remove an index from an array

-- 1. Select the index from the Selected Indexes list. - 2.
-Click the << button.

-Removing an index leaves the subarray for the first item in that index as the value of the entire array.

-System index variables Run and Time

-Analytica includes two system index variables: Run and Time.
-You can generally treat these variables like any index variable.
+To create an index You can create an inc lex variable in the course of creating a table, in the following way: 1.
+Select new index from the Indexes list in the Indexes dialog.
+2. Enter a title for the ne index.
+Select new index Enter inde hew index Create 3.
+Click the Create button.
+4. To make the new v index an index of the table, click the \rightarrow button.
+5. Enter the values of the Index in the Edit Table window (see the following section).
+To remove an index 1.
+Select the index from the Selected Indexes list. from an array 2.
+Click the < button.
+Removing an index le array. eaves the subarray for the first item in that index as the value of the entire System index variables Run and Time Analytica includes two ables like any index v o system index variables: Run and Time.
+You can generally treat these vari- variable.

+Chapter 11 Arrays and Indexes

 Run is the index for the array of sample values for probabilistic simulation.
-You can examine the array with the sample uncertainty mode (page 37) or the Sample() function (page 266).
+You can examine the array with the sample uncertainty mode (page 35) or the Sample() function (page 275).

-Time is the index for dynamic simulation (page 281).
+Time is the index for dynamic simulation (page 291).
 It is the only index permitted for cyclically dependent modeling.